vanOosterhoutLab/HybridCheck/03-manual.md

 ```

 To summarize: Each step of a HybRIDS analysis has settings associated with them, but the settings of each step are all easily changed by calling the `setParameters` method of the HybRIDS object.

+In the next sections, each step of the HybRIDS analysis, and how to execute them, will be described.